First Responder Mental Health Legislation Clears Senate

 “Our first responders have endured many hardships, one hardship they should not face is a barrier to mental health treatment,” said state Sen. Michael Hastings, the legislation’s Senate sponsor.
 “This is a landmark piece of legislation that will not only impact first responders but set an example for the rest of the country as to how to help them.”

-The legislation, which was approved in a XX-XX vote Thursday, now moves to the state House.
+The legislation, which was approved without dissent 55-0 Thursday, now moves to the state House, where it will be sponsored by Rep. Angie Guerrero-Cuellar.
 Sheriff Dart urged lawmakers to quickly approve the measure and send it to Gov. JB Pritzker to sign into law.

 “Every day, first responders answer our calls to help during the worst events of our lives – car crashes, violent attacks, health crises, the death of our loved ones – and this bill is an investment in not only their well-being, but in the health and safety of all our communities,” Dart said.
 “I encourage members of the Illinois House to pass this common-sense legislation in order to ensure the health of those who keep us safe.”